4 ways to be smarter in an age of information overload

 2. Watches

-The second way to be smart: When you find a new application submitted, set up an automatic watch on it.
-Get an email every time there's a change in a new application while its being processed at the regulator.
+The second way to be smart: When you find a new operation proposed by a competitor, set up an automatic watch on it.
+Get an email every time there's a change while it is being reviewed by the regulator.
 Get an email every time there's a new request for information.
-Get an email when there's a new document uploaded.
+Get an email whenever there's a new document uploaded.

 3. Search

 The third way to be smart is to search for the information you need using full text search rather than by browsing.
-Search through historic application documents for 'non condensable gas injection' or 'asp in the mannville'.
+Search through historic AppIntel AI documents for 'non condensable gas injection' or 'asp in the mannville'.

 When the web was young, you could only find information on it by following links on the 'front page' of AOL or another internet service provider.
-When we discovered Yahoo! someone called it the table of contents of the web.
+Then came Yahoo!
+Someone called it the table of contents of the web.
 Google and others followed quickly with full text search to allow you to search for relevant information using a few key words.

 4. Mapping of others